Wissanukhong/Contact-me-workshop/README.md

 **How to make a mood board**

-1. capture a website that you really like.
+01. capture a website that you really like.
-2. paste it on figma
+02. paste it on figma
-3. write about that picture what are your like and why?
+03. write about that picture what are your like and why??

 Inspiration collection
 [Land-book](https://land-book.com/)